coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 import java.util.List;

 /**
- * A java program to iterate through arraylist
+ * A java program to iterate through an arraylist
- * using forEach method and lamda expression.
+ * using forEach method and lambda expression.
  *
  * @author Gaurav Kukade at coderolls.com
  *
  */
 public class ArrayListIterateExample4 {

   public static void main (String[] args) {

     List<String> list = new ArrayList<String>();

     list.add("Monday");
     list.add("Tuesday");
     list.add("Wednesday");
     list.add("Thursday");
     list.add("Friday");
     list.add("Saturday");
     list.add("Sunday");

-        System.out.println("Iterating through ArrayList using forEach method and lamda expression........\n");
+    System.out.println("Iterating through ArrayList using forEach method and lambda expression........\n");

     // add lambda expression in the foreach method list.forEach(s -> System.out.println("Object form the ArrayList is "+ s));
   }
 }
 ```
 Output:
 ```
-Iterating through ArrayList using forEach method and lamda expression........
+Iterating through ArrayList using forEach method and lambda expression........

-Object form the ArrayList is Monday
+The object from the ArrayList is Monday
-Object form the ArrayList is Tuesday
+The object from the ArrayList is Tuesday
-Object form the ArrayList is Wednesday
+The object from the ArrayList is Wednesday
-Object form the ArrayList is Thursday
+The object from the ArrayList is Thursday
-Object form the ArrayList is Friday
+The object from the ArrayList is Friday
-Object form the ArrayList is Saturday
+The object from the ArrayList is Saturday
-Object form the ArrayList is Sunday
+The object from the ArrayList is Sunday
 ```
 ### Explanation

-1. In the above java program, I have created an empty ArrayList of String.
+1. In the above Java program, I have created an empty ArrayList of String.
 2. I have added a few String objects to the ArrayList. i.e `list`
-3. I have invoked the `forEach()` method on the `list`, and added the following the lambda expression to simply print the string objects `
+3. I have invoked the `forEach()` method on the `list`, and added the following lambda expression to simply print the string objects `
 s -> System.out.println("Object form the ArrayList is "+ s)`.

 ## Conclusion